All separable supersymmetric AdS$_5$ black holes: Supersymmetric solutions with toric symmetry

 where $Z=Z_a \td y^a$ is a unit 1-form and $\star_3$ is the Hodge star operator with respect to $\gamma_{ab}$.
 The symplectic coordinates are determined by $\td x_i= -\iota_{m_i} J$, so using the above form for $J$ gives

 where we have assumed that $m_i$ are tangent to $S$, $Z_i :=\iota_{m_i} Z$, and fixed an integration constant.
-Thus the horizon corresponds to a point in symplectic coordinates, which we have assumed to be at the origin.
+Thus the horizon corresponds to a point in symplectic coordinates on the orbit space, which we have assumed to be at the origin.

 We now turn to the explicit form of the near-horizon geometry.
-The classification of near-horizon geometry admitting a torus rotational isometry and a smooth compact cross-section $S$ was derived in~\cite{Kunduri:2007qy}.
+The classification of near-horizon geometry admitting a torus rotational isometry that commutes with $V$, and possessing a smooth compact cross-section $S$, was derived in~\cite{Kunduri:2007qy}.
 We will only consider the case where $S$ is topologically $S^3$ or a quotient, which includes the possibility of lens spaces.
-We present it here in a coordinate system that also describes the special case with $SU(2)\times U(1)$ symmetry, see Appendix \ref{NH-comparison} for details.
+We present it here in a coordinate system that also describes the special case with (local) $SU(2)\times U(1)$ symmetry, see Appendix \ref{NH-comparison} for details.
 For simplicity, henceforth we will restrict ourselves to the STU supergravity.

 The near-horizon geometry depends on the parameters $0< \ca^{2},\cb^{2}<1$ and $\ck_I$, subject to the constraints

 where

 the parameters $\cc_{1},\cc_{2}$ are defined by